Tailored Nutrition Support for

 Every cat is different, and so is the choice overload of cat food products available.

-• AAFCO guidelines - what does complete and balanced really mean?
+• AAFCO guidelines - what does complete and balanced mean?

 • All life stages - should I switch diets as my cat gets older?

 There is not one product in the market that will be the BEST choice for every cat.
-Every cat is unique, and has different taste preferences.
-Publishing a list called “the 10 best cat foods” is not ethical.
+Every cat is unique and has different taste preferences.
+Publishing a list called “the 10 best cat foods” is unethical.
 And who is qualified to make this comparison?

 How cat nutrition and behavior are intertwined.